benabean/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 Alternatively, navigate to the main DDoSx<sup>®</sup> page on via the navigation bar on the left, click on the domain you want to configure, and then and click `Configure` tab.

 First, use the `Add Record` button to configure your root and subdomains' origin IP address.
-This will be the IP address that the request is forwarded to after being routed through DoSX<sup>®</sup>.
+This will be the IP address that the request is forwarded to after being routed through DDoSX<sup>®</sup>.
 This is usually your web server or load balancer's external IP address.

 ![configuredomain](files/ddosx_add_record.png)

 You can add multiple subdomains at once via the `Add Record` button.
-Once you're happy with your configure, press the `Confirm` button
+Once you're happy with your configuration, press the `Confirm` button

-The origin IP address of any of your subdomains (Including your root domain) can be changed by editing the IP in the text box shown under `Origin IP` for the specific record.
+The origin IP address of any of your subdomains (including your root domain) can be changed by editing the IP in the text box shown under `Origin IP` for the specific record.

 **Adding SSL Certificates**